dtuskippy/reading-notes/401/class-12.md

 ## Things I want to know more about

-1. Web security is a pretty complex realm, and would be good to learn how to navigate that world and understand what best practices are.
+1. I would like to dig in deeper on some of the documentation for Socket.io.